bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

 Re-create the primary key of the `Customer` table:

-- Right click the table > Design > then right click the ID column "Set Primary Key " then Save,
+- Right-click the table > Design > then right-click the ID column "Set Primary Key " then Save,
 - or execute `ALTER TABLE [dbo].[Customer] ADD PRIMARY KEY CLUSTERED ([ID] ASC)`

 Re-run the same queries as in the previous exercise.
 What do you experience?